-The practice and policy document (also known as the DNSSEC Policy Statement or DPS), describing key material storage, access and usage for its own keys and the registrants' trust anchor material, is also reviewed as part of this step.
+The practice and policy document (also known as the DNSSEC Policy Statement or DPS), describing key material storage, access and usage for its own keys is also reviewed as part of this step.

 IDN support -- ICANN will verify the complete IDN table(s) used in the registry system.
 The table(s) must comply with the guidelines in http://iana.org/procedures/idn-repository.html.